You make our work possible. Please help us continue.

 Legacy

 The compromises necessary in self-government frequently benefit the nation but often come with costs borne by those prevented from fully exercising their rights.
-In this collage illustrating historic compromises, a single image reveals a woman and people of color bearing the cost of a compromise without a win-win outcome.
+Click on the collage below to view a timeline of compromises in American political history.

 Compromise in American Political History Timeline